Dramatis Dossier - Iron Automata

 The Iron Automata works best when seen not just as “a robot Brute”, but as a piece of archeotech horror.

-It is a reminder that the deepest ruins of Necromunda may still contain things older than the Imperium, older than the hive cities, and far more intelligent than any ganger who thinks they can own them.
-The gang that buys an Iron Automata is not simply hiring a Brute.
-They are bringing home a secret.
-And perhaps, somewhere beneath the rust and machine-code, that secret is still awake.
+It reminds us that the deepest ruins of Necromunda may still harbor beings older than the Imperium, older than the hive cities, and far more intelligent than any gang member who thinks he can possess them.
+Something that appears to be a pile of scrap metal, unaware that it may conceal a long history and many dark secrets.